fabriciopereiradiniz/InstructionProcessorSimulator/README.md

 `java application.Program`

+## Limitations

+The simulator has certain limitations regarding its memory and the number of instructions it can handle.
+Currently, it is designed to work with a maximum of 250 memory positions and can accommodate up to 250 instructions.
+These limitations are due to the initial configuration of the `posicoes`, `opcode`, `op1`, and `op2` arrays.

+The `posicoes` array represents the memory positions, and the `opcode`, `op1`, and `op2` arrays store information about the instructions.
+While these arrays are set to handle 250 elements, it's important to note that these values can be modified to suit different requirements.

+For instance, if you need more memory positions or the ability to handle more instructions, you can adjust the size of these arrays accordingly.
+However, keep in mind that increasing the size of these arrays will also impact the memory usage and processing time of the simulator.

+To make changes to the limitations, you can modify the array sizes like this:

+`public class Simulator extends Program {
+    public double[] posicoes = new double[MAX_MEMORY_SIZE]; // Adjust MAX_MEMORY_SIZE as needed
+    public String[] opcode = new String[MAX_INSTRUCTIONS];   // Adjust MAX_INSTRUCTIONS as needed
+    public int[] op1 = new int[MAX_INSTRUCTIONS];            // Adjust MAX_INSTRUCTIONS as needed
+    public int[] op2 = new int[MAX_INSTRUCTIONS];            // Adjust MAX_INSTRUCTIONS as needed
+    // Other fields and methods...
+}`

+By adjusting `MAX_MEMORY_SIZE` and `MAX_INSTRUCTIONS` to larger values, you can expand the memory capacity and the number of instructions that the simulator can handle.
+Just remember that larger arrays will require more memory and may affect performance, so it's important to strike a balance based on your simulation's requirements

 ## Program Usage

 When you run the program, you will see a menu with various options.
 Select the option corresponding to what you want to do: